 Atha Road Elementary School

-- Atha Road Elementary School's student population of 850 students has grown by 5% over five school years.
+- Atha Road Elementary School's student population of 840 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Students by Grade|

 - Atha Road Elementary School is ranked within the top 50% of all 2,188 schools in Georgia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 16:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (GA)|

 |Reading/Language Arts Test Scores (% Proficient)|